mohit24-raj/ML-trainee-engineer/README.md

 # ML-trainee-engineer
-This python notebook contains the Time Series Analysis of the world bank datasheet and is used to predict the cost of cocoa for the month of october in 2020
+This python notebook contains the Time Series Analysis of the world bank datasheet and is used to predict the cost of cocoa in october 2020